osama10/Cook-Book/README.md

 A cooking recipe application that uses contentful api to get recipes.
 It has two screen.
 First screen has recipes list and the other one has recipes details.

 ## How to use it
+Please clone from **master**.
 This application is build on on **Xcode 12.0.1** using swift 5.0.
 Minimum deployement target is 13.1 .
 It's advised to use the same configurations to run the app.
 Please run `pod install` after cloning the project.

 ## Technical Details